cjswart/puppet-quest-guide/quests/hello_puppet.md

 the state of that system.
 Through this tool, you will learn about *resources*, the basic units that Puppet uses to describe and manage a system.

-Ready to get started?
-Run the following command on your Learning VM to begin this quest:

-    quest begin hello_puppet

 ## What is Puppet?